Key Realty School Catalog of Policies and Procedures –

 11.4.
 The Nevada Mortgage Lending Division is the state body governing the practice of Loan Origination.
 Therefore, Key Realty School recommends that all questions related to license application and Nevada practice be forwarded to the Mortgage Lending Division.

 11.5.
 Though Key Realty School offers suggestions as to when Mortgage Brokers may be hiring, Key Realty School does not guarantee job placement, nor does the school endorse any other companies practice or policies.

 12.1.
 Home Study courses require the student email questions pertaining to course curriculum to firstname.lastname@example.org.
 This insures that an instructor will answer the questions in the most efficient manner possible.
 Home Study students may not ask curriculum questions of the admissions counselors or other office staff because they may not be trained and or educated to answer these questions.

 12.2.
 Home Study courses must be completed within one year of the original enrollment.
-If a student does not complete the course by passing the final exam within the one year allotment, the student must re-enroll in the course and pay the entire tuition amount to receive credit for the course.
+If a student does not complete the course by passing the final exam within the one year allotment, the student may re-enroll in the course at a reduced tuition rate of 60% in order to complete the course and receive credit.
 The student will be given a new current set of course materials and must abide by the course policies as if they were starting the course for the first time.